-Transfer students are admitted to Brown under a need-aware Admission policy.
-Need aware means that financial need will be taken into account in making the admission decision.
-To be considered for financial assistance at any time during their undergraduate years at Brown, students must apply for financial aid when they initially apply for admission as a transfer applicant.
-Students who do not apply for financial assistance with their initial admission application will not be considered for University Scholarship at any point during their undergraduate years at Brown, regardless of any changes in their family’s financial situation.
+Transfer students are admitted to Brown under a need-aware admission policy, meaning an applicant's ability to pay is factored into the admission decision.
+To be considered for financial assistance at any time during their undergraduate years at Brown, a transfer student must apply for financial aid when they initially apply for admission.
+Students who do not complete an application for financial assistance with their initial admission application will not be considered for University Scholarship at any point during their undergraduate years at Brown, regardless of any changes in their family’s financial situation.

-Transfer students can be considered for any federal/state grants and loans for which they qualify, regardless of whether they applied for financial aid at the time of admission.
-The Office of Financial Aid will continue to assist admitted transfer students in their efforts to obtain loans and federal/state aid.
+By submitting the Free Application for Federal Student Aid (FAFSA), transfer students can be considered for any federal/state grants and loans for which they qualify, regardless of whether they applied for financial aid at the time of admission.
 For more information, please visit: Financial Aid Policy for Transfer Students.

 *Forms will be availabe to complete on-line beginning October 1, 2016